 The Council picks up our general waste and paper, and we pay to uplift the glass for recycling.
 We also have 2 compost bins for fruit and vegetable peelings.
 During refurbishment we always look at what can be re-used, and have donated many pieces of furniture to Charity.
 Our sofa’s were donated to the Rose’s project on the Island of Mull.
 We donate microwaves, toasters and kettles that don’t look up to the standards we are after, to the local teenagers leaving home.

 We garden organically as much as possible.
 We landscape our gardens according to the historical significance, maintaining the magnificent beech trees and rhododendron gardens.
 The area around the pond is left for wildlife.
 The wildlife in our gardens is very diverse, including some rare species such as red squirrels, pine martens and several species of bats.

 The walled garden is part of our private gardens and we have a small organic fruit orchard and vegetable plot here.
 All our garden waste is either composted or used to provide heating for our own house.

 We like to encourage our guests to minimise their carbon footprint, and therefore make it easy to stay with us without a car.
-We will pick up anyone from the station, supply towels for free, and of course you can hire a bike locally to be ready for you when you arrive.
+We will usually be able to pick up anyone from the station with your luggage (just a mile away), and of course you can hire a bike locally to be ready for you when you arrive.
 Our local grocers will drop off your grocery order, both before you come, and whenever you do a big shop while you are with us.
 Public transport timetables are in the folders.